Emma Thompson: Views and activism

 She is particularly active in human rights work.
 She is chair of the Helen Bamber Foundation for the Care of Victims of Torture, a patron of the Refugee Council, and has a therapy room in her office for traumatised refugees.
 In 2017, she marched in support of Nazanin Zaghari-Ratcliffe, an Iranian-British charity worker who was held captive in Iran.
 Thompson is a patron of the Elton John AIDS Foundation, and Time magazine named her a "European Hero" in 2009 in recognition of "her work to highlight the plight of AIDS sufferers in Africa".

 She is an active environmentalist and a supporter of Greenpeace; in January 2009, as part of her campaign against climate change, she and three other members of the organisation bought land near the village of Sipson to deter the building of a third runway for Heathrow Airport.
 In August 2014, Thompson and her daughter Gaia went on a Greenpeace "Save the Arctic" expedition to raise awareness of the dangers of drilling for oil.
 She narrated The Real News Network's The Doubt Machine: Inside the Koch Brothers' War on Climate Science, a documentary short about Koch Industries and its efforts to discredit climate research, which was released on 31 October 2016.
 She supported the London Extinction Rebellion rally against climate change in 2019, although she received some criticism for having flown 5400 mi to attend it.
 She is also an ambassador for the Galapagos Conservation Trust.

-On 24 February 2024, Thompson supported Ukraine by appearing in a video with 29 other world stars to support Ukraine against Russia.
+On 24 February 2024, Thompson appeared in a video with 29 other world stars to support Ukraine against Russia.